 The plan will pay, for the following services and supplies, up to the maximum amounts, or for the maximum number of days or visits shown below:

 Hospital (Non-Participating Provider)

-• For covered inpatient hospital services and supplies \$650 per day
+For covered inpatient hospital services and supplies......\$650 per day

-- For covered outpatient hospital services and supplies.....\$350 per admission - The maximums do not apply to emergency services. - Does not apply to the treatment of mental health conditions or substance abuse.
+- - The maximums do not apply to emergency services. - Does not apply to the treatment of mental health or substance use disorder.

 Skilled Nursing Facility